 In alcoholism, a perfectly innocuous desire to have a drink becomes a dangerous craving.
 All things being equal, an otherwise rational and normal brain is overwhelmed by an irrational and abnormal urge.
 But with an individual experiencing mania, this appears to be turned around - the brain, in a temporarily irrational and abnormal state, fails to modulate even rational and normal urges.

 Is life really all that simple?
 Absolutely not.
 But is this something to think about?
 You be the judge.

 A Desperate Need for Release?

 In the initial going at least, individuals tend to indulge in alcohol and drugs to feel better than they are currently feeling right now.
 Perhaps they are looking to feel euphoric and less inhibited, perhaps to numb their psychic pain, perhaps to feel an instant buzz.
-Some may continue to indulge for the same reasons, but for many the situation has changed.
-The crying need is for the chemical fix, not the feel-good state (which the brain may have built up a tolerance to).
+But as time goes by, the situation tends to change.
+The crying need is for the chemical fix, not the feel-good state (which the brain by now has built up a tolerance to).